jdsandifer/ALUnit/README.md

-# AutoLISP Unit
+# AutoLISP Unit (ALUnit)
 A simple, fast unit testing framework for AutoLISP

 This framework will follow the style of JUnit as much as possible, drawing from lisp-unit for AutoLISP implementation ideas from Common Lisp.

 Some goals for the project:
 - Be able to run all tests with one command.